Champitoad/coq-actema/README.md

 ## Update API

-When updating the API, one needs to export it to `actema-desktop`:
+When updating the API in `src/logic.atd`, one needs to export it to `actema-desktop`:

 ```
 make update-api